yiwenzz/ivy_web/content/post/2018-06-25-text-analysis-nltk.md

   - Products
 tags:
   - Python
-  - Text analysis
+  - Text Analysis
-  - Data
+  - Data Analysis
 ---

 This is a brief introduction to text analysis by using python.
 To be general, the processes are as follows: